Artchibald/2022_icon_rebrand_scripts/README.md

     <img src="imagesInReadme/img.png" alt="Logo" width="180" height="180">
   </a>

-<h3 align="center">A Typescript file that converts into ECMA 3 target JS file for use in Adobe Illustrator 2022.
+<h3 align="center">STILL WRITING THIS!
+A Typescript file that converts into ECMA 3 target JS file for use in Adobe Illustrator 2022.
 JS script that automates icon export processes in Adobe Illustrator.
 More info TBC.</h3>

   <p align="center">
     Useful links